keikaloustian/keikaloustian/README.md

 🔎 Looking for entry level full-stack / frontend developer positions

-🛠️ Currently working on: a Wordpress website for a realtor friend
+🛠️ Currently working on: a Wordpress website for a realtor friend, learning basic Python

 <br/>